Philip Handler: Biography

 Handler grew up in a Jewish family in New York City.
 He received his B.S. degree from the City College of New York in 1936 and his Ph.D. from University of Illinois in 1939.
 He taught at Duke University where he was named the youngest chairman of the Department of Biochemistry, at 35.
 Handler remained at Duke until 1969, when he accepted the position of president of the National Academy of Sciences.

 As a biochemist, he published more than 200 papers on nutrition and metabolic activity.
 He was elected to the National Academy of Sciences in 1964.
-He received the National Medal of Science in 1981 for "his outstanding contribution to biochemical research, resulting in significant contributions to mankind, including research which led to a clearer understanding of pellagra" (Bioscience Article).
+He received the National Medal of Science in 1981 for "his outstanding contribution to biochemical research, resulting in significant contributions to mankind, including research which led to a clearer understanding of pellagra".

 His research led to the first understanding of nicotinic acid deficiency and the discovery of the tryptophan-nicotinic acid relationship.
 Handler also provided an understanding of the oxidation of sarcosine to glycine and formaldehyde, which led to the importance of single-carbon atoms in metabolism.
 His final work showed that methionine is the only methyl donor in mammalian metabolism and that there is no pool of methyl groups.

 As President of the National Academy of Sciences, Handler was instrumental in opening a dialog on American-Soviet cooperation in outer space with his counterpart at the Soviet Academy of Sciences in 1970.
 The discussions would ultimately lead to a joint spaceflight in 1975, the Apollo-Soyuz Test Project.
 Handler was also responsible for perhaps one of the most notable statues relating to science in the United States: that of Albert Einstein at the grounds of the National Academy of Sciences in Washington, DC.

 Handler was also involved in the creation of the US Department of Health, Education and Welfare (HEW), the predecessor to the US Department of Health and Human Services.
 Within HEW, Handler had a significant impact on the creation of a multitude of centers within the National Institutes of Health.
 He spurred in part by a growing interest in the biosciences, his position on various governmental committees, and the book Biology & The Future of Man, which read like a blueprint for a generation of work in the life sciences.

-Rather abruptly, Handler died in Boston on of pneumonia, after prolonged suffering from lymphoma, just short of six months after leaving office at the Academy.
-He never returned to Duke University, as he had planned, and never left the hospital after his admission for a thorough checkup in August 1981.
-He chose for his ashes to be placed alongside those of his colleagues at Duke University Medical Center, where he had started his academic research career.
+Rather abruptly, Handler died in Boston on December 29, 1981, from pneumonia, just short of six months after leaving office at the Academy.
+Instead of returning to Duke University as planned, he remained in the hospital following his admission for a thorough checkup in August 1981.
+He chose to have his ashes placed alongside his colleagues' at Duke University Medical Center, where he began his academic research career.